Cavemen (TV series): Reception

 In terms of reception from the media the show was "critically savaged".
 The Chicago Tribune listed it as one of the 25 worst TV shows ever, and Adam Buckman of the New York Post declared the show "extinct on arrival."
 Ginia Bellafante of The New York Times wrote "I laughed.
 But I laughed through my pain.
 'Cavemen,' set in some version of San Diego where people speak with Southern accents, doesn’t have moments as much as microseconds suspended from any attempt at narrative."

 Other critics were more forgiving: Pulitzer Prize-winning columnist Dorothy Rabinowitz said that the show "has its charms...
 The chief source of that charm is the unmistakable hint of wit in the writing.
 Only a hint – but it's steady, which is enough to seduce."

 In 2010, TV Guide Network listed the show at #22 on their list of 25 Biggest TV Blunders, arguing that basing a TV show on a commercial was a bad idea from the beginning.

 Broadcast

 Produced by ABC Studios and Management 360, the series originally aired alongside Carpoolers on Tuesday nights at 8:00 pm Eastern/7:00 pm Central.
 The series was placed on hiatus during the Writers Guild of America strike, and canceled before the strike ended.
 A total of 13 episodes were produced.
-The final six episodes never aired in US markets but did however air in Australia.
+The final six episodes never aired in US markets but did however air in Australia, where it aired on Channel Seven.

 Post-cancellation

-After the show's cancellation, a Geico commercial was aired during Super Bowl XLII in which two cavemen watched television, switched it off, and had an exchange about Cavemen:
+After the show's cancellation, a Geico commercial was aired during Super Bowl XLII in which two cavemen watched television, switched it off, and had an exchange about Cavemen.

-(blows a raspberry) "Huh.
-A TV show.
-About us." (disbelievingly)

-"What was the deal with that makeup?"

-"Exactly!
-Why not just use real cavemen?"

-"Well, I thought their diction was good.
-You could hear everything they were saying.
-At least they didn't say 'It's so easy a...'"

-"Yeah.
-Yeah.
-At least there's that."

 All 13 episodes were originally supposed to be released on DVD in 2008; however, plans were put on hold.